Home

 Turquoise Puya

-This cutie doesn't have a common name, so i call it Teacup Flower Jovellana punctata is an unusual rarity from Chile with colorful sprays of happy little flowers!
-These sprightly blooms appear in large numbers from spring through fall.
-Its festive markings are purple, yellow and red, with no two flowers having the same pattern.
+This cutie doesn't have a common name, so i named it Teacup Flower!
+Jovellana punctata is an unusual rarity from Chile with colorful sprays of happy little flowers!
+These sprightly blooms appear in large numbers from spring through autumn.
+Their festive markings are purple, yellow and red, with no two flowers having the same pattern.
 Maybe they communicate something to bumblebees?
 Or to each other??
-This is a cool-climate species that might not thrive in warm areas.
-It is a very rare plant — I don't know anyone else currently offering it in the U.S.
+This is a cool-climate species that might not thrive in warm climates.
+It is uncommon in cultivation, and fresh seeds are rarely seen for sale.

 Jovellana is an evergreen, perennial plant that grows around 5 feet tall, which puts the blooms at the perfect height for viewing.
-Each spray has dozens of ½" blooms, which open at different times over a period of 1-2 months.
-The sprays would make an exotic addition to flower arrangements!
+Each flower spray has dozens of half-inch blooms, which open at different times over a period of 1 to 2 months.
+The yellow markings on the blooms sometimes resemble faces, like a little Pokemon character.
+The flower sprays would make an exotic addition to flower arrangements!
 Even without blooms this is an attractive plant, with woody stems and bright, mint-shaped foliage.
-The leaves have a minty-spicy aroma when rubbed.
+The leaves have a great minty-spicy aroma when rubbed!

-The Teacup Flower comes from cool areas of central Chile, where the weather is spring-like all year.
-The ideal temperature seems to be between 40 and 80 degrees (4-27°C).
-I don't know if it will thrive in areas that are consistently above 85° (29°C).
-It can probably survive a few degrees of frost if given overhead protection, although i recommend protecting it from all frost.
-It grows well indoors in a pot.
-Over 40-50% humidity is recommended.
-Teacup Flower prefers partly sunny conditions.
+The Teacup Flower comes from cool areas of central Chile, where the climate is mild all year.
+The ideal temperature for it seems to be between 40 and 80 degrees F (4-27 degrees C), with cool nights.
+I don't know if it will thrive in temperatures consistently above 85 degrees F (29 C), particularly if nights are warm.
+It can probably survive a few degrees of frost if given overhead protection, but i recommend protecting it from all frost.
+Teacup Flower grows well indoors in a pot.
+It prefers partly sunny conditions.
 It should be shaded from strong afternoon sun.
-It likes moist, well-draining soil and regular feeding.
+It likes well-draining soil that is kept evenly moist.
+Over about 40% humidity is recommended.

 Teacup flower - Jovellana